British PM May says wants orderly Brexit but admits it will be complex: FT

-LONDON British Prime Minister Theresa May said she wants a smooth and orderly Brexit but admitted that the negotiation to leave the European Union will be complex, the Financial Times reported.
+LONDON (Reuters) - British Prime Minister Theresa May said she wants a smooth and orderly Brexit but admitted that the negotiation to leave the European Union will be complex, the Financial Times reported.

 "I want to see as smooth and orderly a process as possible," May told the FT in an interview.
 "Of course, it’s going to be complex because there’s a lot to deal with."